airKlizz/TextSegmentation/README.md

 ### Wikinews

 The dataset in composed of 18997 Wikinews articles segmented in passages according to the author of the news.
-All the data is in the ``wikinews.data.jsonl`` file.
+All the data is in the ``wikinews.data.jsonl`` file ([download](https://drive.google.com/open?id=1E3mfjgL3Z-r8hNGXMrclsLTlBBEyYpFy)).
 The ``data/`` folder contains scripts to convert the ``.jsonl`` file into train and test files.

 #### Reproduce the dataset